datalad-handbook/book/docs/basics/101-140-filesystem.rst

       $ git commit -m "rename book"

 To summarize, renaming files is easy and worry-free.
-Don't be intimidated by a file marked as deleted -- a :command:`datalad save` will rectify this.
+Do not be intimidated by a file marked as deleted -- a :command:`datalad save` will rectify this.
 Be mindful of other modifications in your dataset, though, and either supply appropriate paths to ``datalad save``, or use Git tools to exclusively save